Lord Jesus Christ in the 1611KJV

 7. The phrase This day have I begotten thee means: 'God the Father not only had Jesus physically birthed but He also gave Him His character'.

-32. C13-S32 : God's promise of the sure mercies of David.
+32. C13-S32 : God's promise of The sure mercies of David.

 33. C13-S33 : Quote of Psalms 16:10.